wetryingtodorock/getblock-docs/en/rpc-service/bsc/json-rpc/bsc_uninstallFilter.md

 ---
-title: bsc:uninstallFilter \[POST\] {disallowed}
+title: bsc:uninstallFilter  {disallowed} - Binance Smart Chain
-description: Uninstalls a filter with given id.
-Should always be called when watch isno longer needed.
-Additonally Filters timeout when they arent requestedwith shh_getFilterChanges for a period of time.
+description: Example code for the bsc:uninstallFilter  {disallowed} json-rpc method. Сomplete guide on how to use bsc:uninstallFilter  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters